ameeqcode/ameeq-rust-actix-boilerplate/README.md

 These instructions will help you set up the project on your local machine for development and testing purposes.

+## Features

+This boilerplate has following features:

+### 1. Embedded Migrations

+The diesel migration written are automatically embedded in the project.
+This help when you are staging the project and the migrations run automatically on staging database

+### 2. Enviroment Configuration

+The config folder has the development and production enviroment variables which are configurable and are automatically called in the code based on the type of build i-e production build or development build.

 ## Prerequisites

 Ensure you have the following installed on your system: